 I felt like I had no business there.
 Aside from, maybe, being a passing topic of their conversation.
 “He starts kindergarten something fall.
 Yes, we’re excited.
 Something something other children.
 Something.”
-And then an adult, knowing laugh I couldn’t possible share in.
+And then an adult, knowing laugh I couldn’t possibly share in.

 My neurons just hadn’t formed enough mature connections and relays.
 Or I hadn’t had been through situations that would let me understand the significance of these visits.
 Or both.
 I was as naive as they come.